opensafely-core/interactive.opensafely.org/DEVELOPERS.md

 By default, the `justfile` will use the configuration in `docker/docker-compose.yaml` to run a local dev postgres instance.

+The first time the database is used, the migrations will need to be applied by running `python manage.py migrate`.

 You can use the normal `./manage dbshell` will provide psql console if needed.